Canadian Lawyer Readers' Choice

 Future Care Needs and Cost Analysis

-A comprehensive assessment of lifetime medical, rehabilitative, and support needs following serious injury or disability.
-Projects all future care costs with line-by-line detail, suitable for mediation, pre-trial, or trial.
+An assessment of projected lifetime medical, rehabilitative, and support requirements associated with injury or disability.
+Provides a detailed projection of future care costs for use in mediation, pre-trial, or trial proceedings.

 Cost Projection of Future Care Needs

-A focused estimation of future care costs for matters where medical issues are well defined and prognosis is clear.
-Offered on a flat-fee basis with a streamlined process for efficient resolution.
+A preliminary estimation of future care costs for matters where medical issues are well defined and prognosis is clear.
+The final report is prepared in a condensed format presenting identified care needs and associated cost projections.

 Past Care Valuation

-Quantifies the care provided between the date of injury and trial - including services delivered by family members, informal caregivers, and paid providers - assigning fair market value to each.
+Quantifies the care provided from the date of injury to the time of trial, including assistance from family members, informal caregivers, and paid service providers, and assigns fair market value to each.

 Life Care Plan Critiques